Categories

 I have been debating for the past few days as to list this song as part of the Perfect Song series, or simply a guilty pleasure.
 It is both for me, so let’s proceed.

-A Taste of Honey was one of many one-hit wonders of the disco era.
+A Taste of Honey was one of many flavors of the disco era.
 Record companies were looking for anything that they could throw out on vinyl that would get people dancing at the discotheques.
 However, this band was different.
 The band actually had been around since the early 1970s doing USO tours and corporate shows in the Los Angeles area.
 The core of the band was bassist/singer Janice Marie Johnson and keyboardist Perry Kibble.
 The original guitarist Carlita Dorhan left in 1976, and Helen Payne replaced her.
 It was these three musicians (along with producers Fonce and Larry Mizell) that made “Boogie Oogie Oogie” the classic song that it is today, over 40 years after its release.

 On the surface, the song is typical disco.
 Basic 4/4 beat with a dance tempo, moving bass line, and simple lyrics.
 However, there is a reason (in fact, a few reasons) why “Boogie Oogie Oogie” is still relevant today while thousand of other disco songs gather dust in the used vinyl bins at the local record store.
 First off, this was performed by the band, not a bunch of studio musicians backing a molded and shaped singer.
 When you have musicians that have worked together for a number of years, whether it is a tight-knit studio ensemble or a group like The Beatles, a good listener can distinctly tell that groove.